openego/eGon-data/docs/getting_started.rst

 In addition to the installation of python packages, OS-level packages are required

+* `Docker <https://docs.docker.com/get-started/>`_: Docker is used to provide a PostgreSQL database (in the default case).

+  Docker provides extensive installation instruction.
+Best you consult `their docs <https://docs.docker.com/get-docker/>`_ and choose the appropriate install method for your OS.

+  Docker is not required if you use a local postresql installation.
 * `osm2pgsql <https://osm2pgsql.org/>`_: Install with :code:`sudo apt install
   osm2pgsql`